jonashackt/spring-boot-vuejs/README.md

 https://vuejsdevelopers.com/2018/03/26/vue-cli-3/

-Plugin bring the following benefits compared to templates:
+Plugins bring the following benefits compared to templates:

 * No lock in, as plugins can be added at any point in the development lifecycle
 * Zero config plugins allow you to spend time developing rather than configuring